10 Best Distortion Pedals (2025)

 Even in low-light conditions, the laser-engraved text remains readable and clear.
 It’s super simple to attach cables thanks to the top-mounted jacks.
 This is also excellent for managing the space on a pedal board.

 The true bypass circuitry of the pedal makes sure that when it isn’t in use, it doesn’t affect the tone of your guitar.
 The G3 is expertly constructed overall and should withstand heavy use.
+This new version also has a great Revv logo badge that makes it look very classy.

 Sound